alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 Note that in doing this, it is then required that all additional corrections after the first specialized component are also specialized.
 This is necessary to make the users intentions clear.
 Continuing with the two clusterizers example, if we then want to run the cluster-track matcher, then we must created both ``ClusterTrackMatcher`` and ``ClusterTrackMatcher_mySpecialization`` with the proper configuration.

 It is extremely important to be careful to avoid apply corrections multiple times to the same collections!
 For instance, if running two clusterizers on the same cells collection, then the cell corrections must be disabled for one of the two corrections!
 If the above example had used the same cells, then it would have been required to disable them in one correction task (say, the "mySpecialization" task).

-# Switching to the EMCal Corrections Framework

-For those who are switching to this framework, a special page has been prepared to explain the process.
-This page explains how to configure the correction framework alongside the previous set of corrections, allowing you to test and show that you get the same results with the new and old corrections!
-For the instructions, please see \subpage READMEemcCorrectionsChange.

 # Details on the framework and the corrections